Banking in person

 Rural Bank is proud to offer its products and services through one of Australia's largest networks of branches and distribution partners:

 Rural Bank’s range of specialist farm finance products are available through Bendigo Bank and Community Bank® branches nationally.

 Our team of Rural Bank and Bendigo Bank Relationship Managers is spread across regional and rural Australia within the Bendigo Bank branch network.
 Our Relationship Managers are committed to providing specialist advice and support to farming customers.
 Rural Bank customers can also transact over the counter at selected Bendigo Bank branches.

 The full range of Rural Bank products and services are available at more than 220 Elders Rural Services branches across rural and regional Australia.
 Elders branch staff can assist you with your savings and investment needs, account queries, cards and cheque books.
-Dedicated District Banking Managers are also available for specialist farm finance advice and on-farm service.
+Dedicated Agri Finance Managers are also available for specialist farm finance advice and on-farm service.

 Australia Post - Bank@Post™

 You can access your Rural Bank accounts at over 2,500 Australia Post outlets across the country, including 1,300 in rural and regional locations.
 Simply swipe your Rural Bank Visa debit card and enter your PIN to:

 - deposit and withdraw cash (withdrawal limits may apply)

 You can use your Rural Bank Visa debit card and PIN at any Bendigo Bank, Rural Bank or Suncorp Bank ATM free of charge.
 This shared network arrangement means you have free access to 2,000 ATMs nation wide.